system76/docs/_articles/freezing-behavior.md

 sudo nvme smart-log /dev/nvme0n1
 ```

+> **Note** If the freezing does not occur in a Live Disk, the problem is likely software, rather than hardware.
 If there are no errors indicated on the memory or hard drive, we will need to review a set of log files to determine the next steps to take.

 ## Collect Logs